Edited by Gill Burrell, Wednesday 17 June 2026 at 12:58

 One poor tree looked very dry and brown indeed.
 I wondered if it was dying or was it just struggling, being stressed out by the recent heat waves.
 A lady passed by me on the pavement, she smiled and said a friendly "Hello".She had a little white terrier on it's lead trotting along happily beside her.
 It was a lovely spot in the sunshine.
 I could have sat there for hours, but of course I had to carry on walking to do my exercise.

-I walk briefly past the market place at the side which was not too busy at this time, I branch off towards post office lane, then Fox street, a narrow street of town houses.
-At the end I cross another road turning left at Pools lane., so called because there was once a swimming pool here behind the school, but it now has town houses and a housing office.
-I carry on walking still quite briskly, to the end of the lane, because I know I will soon be able to rest on a bench in my favourite spot.
+I walked briefly past the market place at the side which was not too busy at this time, I then branch off towards post office lane, then Fox street, a narrow street of town houses.
+At the end I cross another road turning left at Pools lane, so called because there was once a swimming pool here behind the school, but it now has a row town houses and a housing office.
+I carried on walking still quite briskly, to the end of the lane, because I know I will soon be able to rest on a bench in my favourite spot.

 I found myself behind the theatre where in the past I had spent many a happy evening here, but it is currently being renovated, this is covered in scaffolding at the moment.
-I walk quickly along the road, into church street at the end of this little road.
+I walked on along the road, into church street at the end of this little road.
 It is a bit busy now here, being the main road into the market place and shopping area.

-The last part of my journey is a stroll down tree lane, so called for obvious reasons, of having some magnificent ancient trees there, also there are plenty of benches to sit on!
-In this quiet lane, I cannot help but admire the trees and to feel at peace.
-This is almost like being inside a wood because of the branches are overhanging forming a large canopy, heavy with foliage, the smells are divine, rich and earthy, with the faint smell of blossom from the tree's yellow flowers.
-It is here that I feel I am most at home!
+The last part of my journey is a stroll down tree lane, so called by myself for obvious reasons, of having some magnificent ancient trees there, also there are plenty of benches to sit on!
+In this quiet lane, I cannot help but admire the trees and feel at peace.
+This is almost like being inside a wood because of the branches are overhanging so low, they form a large canopy, heavy with foliage, the smells are so divine, rich and earthy, with the sweet smell of blossom from the tree's yellow flowers.
+It is here when it is quiet that I feel most at home!

 Wonderful Wanderings!